 The RAI MDS 3.0 process was developed by the Centers for Medicare and Medicaid (CMS) to promote quality of care and for reimbursement programs.
 The position of a MDS Coordinator serves as a very important role in the Long-Term Care settings.
 Each Coordinator leads the responsibility in efficiently & accurately completing the MDS/RAI process to assure Quality of Care and to maximize reimbursement for the services rendered.
 Becoming a MDS Coordinator will allow you to become a part of the management team within the Long-Term care setting.

 MDS Training Institute (formally Assessment Nurse Coordinators) has been training successful new MDS Coordinators since 2006.
-We have developed a comprehensive 8 week training to especially serve new clinician to the MDS/RAI Process.
+We have developed a comprehensive 6 week training to especially serve new clinicians to the MDS/RAI Process.

 We believe that new clinicians need ample time and practice to successfully perform in a facility as MDS Coordinators.